 Do you have a bucket list?
 Have you thought about one?
 It’s a popular concept, making a list of things you want to do in life.
 But how many of us actually create and fulfill our bucket lists?
 Now that I’m 45 and considered “midlife,” I’ve become seriously motivated to get out and experience life in a bigger way, and it’s led me to create a midlife bucket list of my own.

 Curious about a midlife bucket list?
-Want to do start living bigger?
-Well let’s go, sister!
+Want to start living bigger?
+Well, let’s go, sister!
 Let’s create your midlife bucket list now.

 Start Listing Your Ideas

 It sounds simple, but when I started brainstorming my bucket list ideas, I actually got stuck a little.
 Kind of like writer’s block, but it was Bucket List block.